petdance/asksmart/answering.md

 * RTFM means that you know where the FM is.

 * It's unreasonable to expect that everyone else will have read all the things you have.

+* After you've helped someone get to the bottom of their question, then restate it back to them and ask "Is that what you're asking?"